 Ensuring that autistic children eat nutritious meals is essential for growth, mental development, and overall health.
 A nutritious meal is one that includes a variety of fruits, vegetables, grains, and protein.
 According to the United States Department of Agriculture (USDA), half of the plate should consist of fruits and vegetables, and the other half should be made up of grains and protein.

 One of the reasons why we make the best protein powder for autism is that we do not use food additives.
-Most protein powders are full of food additives.
-Although they are not necessarily bad for you in small quantities, food additives can add up quickly, especially if you drink a protein shake every day), and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
+Most protein powders, on the other hand, are full of food additives.
+Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day), and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.

 Food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, causing bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.
-In the long term, food additives disrupt regulatory pathways in the intestine and trigger the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.
+In the long term, food additives can disrupt regulatory pathways in the intestine and trigger the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

-Finally, artificial sweeteners, especially sugar alcohols like xylitol, are poorly absorbed by the gut, meaning they feed your hungry gut bacteria.
-They can also cause diarrhea because they draw water into your gut.
-Now you might finally have something to blame for those post-protein shake trips to the bathroom.
+Some sweeteners, especially sugar alcohols like xylitol, are poorly absorbed by the gut, meaning they feed your hungry gut bacteria.
+They can also cause diarrhea because they draw water into your intestines.
+Now you finally have something to blame for those post-protein shake trips to the bathroom!

 Here is a list of the most common food additives in protein powder: